-Based on ground-breaking research by Prof Steve Howdle, Critical Pharmaceuticals uses its supercritical fluid technologies to formulate drugs and drug candidates within biodegradable polymers for controlled release applications.
+Based on ground-breaking research by Prof Steve Howdle, Critical Pharamceuticals uses its supercritical fluid technologies to formulate drugs and drug candidates within biodegradable polymers for controlled release applications.

 The first spin out company based on the School of Chemistry's research, Critical Pharmaceuticals was formed in 2002 and has since won numerous awards for innovation.
 Critical Pharmaceuticals has two proprietary technologies, which have entered clinical trials, are being developed as treatments for a number of medical conditions, including human growth hormone deficiency, schizophrenia and osteoporosis.